This trip can be tailor made throughout the year to suit your requirements

 This trip is run by a company which specialises in only Central and South America holidays.
 It can be tailormade to create a unique holiday for your individual requirements by travel experts with intimate knowledge of the destination.
 The length of stay, standard of accommodation and even the itinerary can all be amended and tailored to suit your preferred style of travel and budget.
 Quality and value are the hallmark of these trips.

-Responsible tourism: Argentina tailor made holiday, on a shoestring
+Responsible tourism: Argentina tailor made holiday, 13 days

 Your holiday starts in the Argentine capital Buenos Aires, a huge, dynamic, city with a tight colonial core, elegant residential suburbs a refurbished port district and several culturally significant art-focussed neighbourhoods.
 As such, it is fascinating to visit but suffers from vehicle-generated pollution.
 You will explore the elegant quarters of Recoleta and Palermo by bike, thereby not making any personal contribution to the destruction of air quality, using quieter roads.
 This way you will learn about the city’s historical heritage and visit a few of the well laid-out urban parks.